Early Childhood Education

 - C-ID:C-ID ECE 130

 This course provides supervised experience working with children in an early childhood setting.
-Topics include principles of curriculum development, classroom design, and child guidance, with the opportunity to apply these key teaching principles in practical situations.
-This course is approved as the required programs and curriculum core course specified in Title 22 of the Health and Safety
+Topics include principles of developmentally appropriate curriculum development, environments, classroom design, and child guidance, with the opportunity to apply key teaching principles.
+Students will use knowledge of children’s development, theories of learning and development including models of developmentally appropriate practice to plan environments and curriculum in all content areas to support children's development and learning integrated throughout indoor and outdoor settings.

 Student Learning Outcomes